PlaceOS/drivers/drivers/place/meet_readme.md

   - VC_Camera_Input
   - Recorder_Camera_Input

+# where there are joining rooms you must define which cameras are local to the system
+local_cameras:
+  - Camera_1
+  - Camera_2
 ```

 configuring camera switching where cameras are connected via a switcher but also multiple cameras are connected to the VC at once